-Oak Meadow founders, Bonnie and Lawrence Williams, believed that, in order to manifest a child’s education successfully, certain guidelines must be followed.
-Here are detailed guidelines for helping in the teaching process.
+Oak Meadow founders, Bonnie and Lawrence Williams, believe that in order to manifest a child’s education successfully, certain guidelines must be followed.
+Here are detailed homeschooling guidelines for helping in the teaching process.

-A time must be set aside so the student knows not to plan other activities for that period of time.
+Set aside a time for school work so the student knows not to plan other activities for that period of time.
 It does not work well to choose the time on a daily basis.
 The brain needs a rhythm and will come to a focus more easily as the lesson time approaches if it is a consistent time each day.
-When a physical as well as psychological space have been cleared for schoolwork, half the battle with the undisciplined mind has been won.
+When you are able to clear a physical as well as psychological space for schoolwork, half the battle with the undisciplined mind has been won.

 It may be slow and tedious at first, but as the brain stretches, the student will pick up speed.
 Always emphasize quality understanding over quantity of work done.
 Perhaps the student only does a fraction of the assignments while learning how to focus and organize the brainwork, which is fine.
 Accept this and praise the student for the fine progress.
 The only requirement is that you witness sincere progress.

 How long each day should a home teacher focus with a student?
 At least one hour a day should be set aside for this kind of focused attention.
 The home teacher should not be in and out, but rather seated with the student for the whole hour without interruptions.
 Perhaps the home teacher may cover social studies and language arts three days a week and science two days a week in this manner for half an hour each day; and math for half an hour every day.
 Then the student should be left alone for another hour every day to do the assignment that can reasonably be done independently.
 This time should be eventually lengthened to three hours a day for a total amount of time spent on school work, with two of the hours being independent learning.
 More than that would be discouraging for the student who needs lots of time for physical activities.